 A leaky dam: one example of natural flood management

-The Salmons Brook NFM project is concentrating on the upper, higher elevation area of the Salmons Brook catchment within the Greenbelt; north of Enfield Road, through Trent Park and as far as the Ridgeway Road, where there is a large amount of agricultural and park land.
-This includes the Merryhills Brook and the Leeging Beech Gutter.
+The upper reaches of the Salmons Brook catchment sit within London’s greenbelt, north of Enfield Road, encompassing Trent Park and a large amount of agricultural and park land.
+This includes two streams connected to the Salmons Brook: the Merryhills Brook and the Leeging Beech Gutter.

-The Salmons Brook NFM programme is a partnership between the London Borough of Enfield Council, the Environment Agency, and Thames21.
-We are turning to land owners, farmers, Friends of Groups, and other interested parties to help us plan and install these interventions.
-In addition several complimentary projects have arisen that have brought extra partners to the overall project.
-These include various parcels of tree planting, habitat and flood storage pond creation, and a cross-political border landscape-scale land use management review.
+We are collaborating with land owners, farmers, Friends of Groups, and other interested parties to help plan and install NFM interventions.
+These include parcels of tree planting, pond creation, and a land use management review.

-As well as increasing protection from flooding for at least 20 more properties in Enfield, our vision for the Salmons Brook is that the scheme will help improve the health of the river by regulating flows, stabilising the soils on the land, and enhancing the value of the green space for wildlife and people.
+The inital phase has successfully complemented existing flood defences and helped protect 20 more properties in Enfield.
+Our longer term vision for the Salmons Brook project is that the scheme will help protect hundreds more homes from flooding, help improve the health of the river by regulating flows, stabilising the soils on the land and enhancing the value of the green space for wildlife and people.